 Gunn Point is a favourite spot of many Darwin locals accessible by road.
-Camping on Murrumujuk Beach is no longer allowed so the best spots are 10 metres back from the cliff edge to the area from erosion.
+Camping on Murrumujuk Beach is no longer allowed, so the best spots are 10m back from the cliff edge to the area from erosion.
 Camper trailers and caravans are not permitted on the beach or the cliff edge.
 Driving is allowed on the beach for registered vehicles at your own risk.

 You have to be completely self-contained at Gunn Point as there are no facilities.
 That means you have to bring all your food and drinking water and take away all your rubbish and human waste.

-Swimming is not recommended here but if you have your boat, you can take advantage of Saltwater Arm and Leaders Creek boat ramps just a short drive away.
+Swimming is not recommended here but if you have a boat, you can take advantage of Saltwater Arm and Leaders Creek boat ramps just a short drive away.

 Wagait Beach is located on the Cox Peninsula and is a 90-minute drive from Darwin or a 20-minute ferry ride from Cullen Bay.
 Beachfront Beauty offers basic beach camping spots.
 Pay $10 for swags right through to campervans.
 The on-site facilities include a communal kitchen, shower, laundry, swimming pool and a boat ramp.
 Book fast to secure your spot.